qiskit-community/qiskit-optimization/docs/explanations/qrao_explanations.rst

-Crucially, a relaxation is only useful if there is some practical way to **round** relaxed solutions back onto the original problem’s set of admissable solutions.
+Crucially, a relaxation is only useful if there is some practical way to **round** relaxed solutions back onto the original problem’s set of admissible solutions.
 For this particular quantum relaxation, the rounding scheme is simply given by measuring each qubit of our relaxed solution in the :math:`Z`-basis.
 Measurement will project any quantum state onto the set of computational basis states, and consequently, onto